brianshumate/ansible-meatspace-chat/README_VAGRANT.md

 ### Activation

-After defining your Meatspace Chat's variables, you can fire up an  instance by issuing the following command from the `ansible-meatspace-chat` role directory:
+After defining all variables, you can fire up your very own Meatspace Chat instance by changing into the `/etc/ansible/ansible-meatspace-chat` role directory and executing:

 ```
 vagrant up